-All mortgage lenders are going to be introducing a three-month mortgage payment holiday for borrowers affected by coronavirus.
-That is the headline promise.
+All mortgage lenders will provide a three-month mortgage payment holiday for borrowers affected by coronavirus.

-But are you eligible, how can you claim and how will it work?
+If you are can’t manage the mortgage because Coronavirus has hit your household finances, how can you claim and how will it work?

 Who is eligible for a mortgage payment holiday?